Pylipala/SuperCustomizableIterationChart/README.md

 ## Overview

-The Super Customizable Program Chart app allows you to slice and dice burndown data into many types of views.
+The Super Customizable Iteration Chart app allows you to slice and dice burndown data into many types of views.

 ## How to Use